Maryland DUI Lawyer

 If you have been pulled over, it is usually very clear whether or not the officer suspects you have been driving under the influence.
 The questions the officer asks, the field sobriety tests you are asked to take, and the preliminary breath test using a PBT that may be requested of you are all designed to demonstrate your impairment.
 They are not intended to prove your sobriety.

 If you are pulled over and suspected of driving while impaired or driving under the influence, your words and actions will likely be used against you in court.
 As such, it is important to know your rights and what you should and should not do in the event of a DUI stop.
-Below you will find some important information you should be aware of in the event of a DUI stop.
-Unfortunately, it is unusual for such a stop to occur while your Maryland DUI lawyer is in the car with you.
 If you remain cognizant of these considerations, however, it could go a long way to helping your defense in the event of criminal prosecution:

 - You have the right to silence.
 You do not have to answer officers’ questions about your activities, whether or not you have been drinking, or how much you have had to drink.
 Though you should always remain polite, you should also be firm about not answering any questions without having a Maryland DUI attorney present.
 Your right to avoid self-incrimination begins immediately, even before an arrest and before you are read your Miranda rights.